 I AM OUTRAGED THAT I HAVE NO CLUE WHAT YOUR TALKING ABOUT RAAAAARRRRRGGGGGHHGFJKDGSKFJHGL;

-― The Cursed Return of the Dastardly Thermo Thinwall, Tuesday, 4 December 2007 18:45 (twelve years ago) link
+― The Cursed Return of the Dastardly Thermo Thinwall, Tuesday, 4 December 2007 18:45 (thirteen years ago) link

 Omitting Miller Not Surprising, but Still Embarrassing

 By MURRAY CHASS

 The National Baseball Hall of Fame has become a national joke.
 Its latest electoral contrivance elected three former executives to the Hall yesterday, none named Marvin Miller.
 Making the committee’s decision even worse, one of the three is named Bowie Kuhn.

 For any committee of 12 supposedly knowledgeable baseball people to elect Kuhn, Barney Dreyfuss and Walter O’Malley and not Miller defies reasonable and logical explanation.

 Of the three men elected by this newfangled panel, O’Malley deserves the honor because by moving his Brooklyn Dodgers to Los Angeles 50 years ago, a move for which he is still reviled in Brooklyn, he opened the entire country to baseball.
 The new geography made a significant impact on Major League Baseball.

 Few men, if any, however, made as significant an impact as Miller on Major League Baseball.
 You don’t have to like what he did to recognize that impact.
 The game today is what it is in great part because of what Miller did as executive director of the players union from 1966 through 1983.